 The Sports Tribunal will adopt such procedures for any hearing in relation to a Provisional Suspension (whether held before or after the imposition of a Provisional Suspension under the Rules) as the Sports Tribunal considers will provide the parties with a fair hearing in the matter in accordance with the principles of set out in Articles 7.4 and 8 of the Code.

-In considering whether to impose a Provisional Suspension, the Sports Tribunal may request further information or material from DFSNZ, the National Sporting Organisation or the Person who may be subject to the Provisional Suspension.
-DFSNZ, the National Sporting Organisation and the Person who may be the subject of the Provisional Suspension will take all reasonable steps to comply with any request for information or material.
+In considering whether to impose a Provisional Suspension, the Sports Tribunal may request further information or material from the Commission, the National Sporting Organisation or the Person who may be subject to the Provisional Suspension.
+The Commission, the National Sporting Organisation and the Person who may be the subject of the Provisional Suspension will take all reasonable steps to comply with any request for information or material.

 A decision by the Sports Tribunal in relation to a Provisional Suspension will be notified to the Participants or Persons who have been notified of the alleged anti-doping rule violation under these Rules, but will otherwise remain confidential until publication of the final decision on the anti-doping rule violation, unless the Sports Tribunal considers that it is in the interests of the National Sporting Organisation and its members that the decision in relation to the Provisional Suspension be Publicly Reported.